 Embark is the only testing lab that provides breeders with ownership of their dog’s raw genetic data.
-No other testing lab generates data for over 200,000 genetic markers and freely shares these raw data in the interest of advancing scientific discovery.
+No other testing lab generates data for 230,000 genetic markers and freely shares these raw data in the interest of advancing scientific discovery.

 Why is raw data important?

 Raw data is used to conduct research studies such as gene mapping efforts.
 Sharing raw data with breed clubs and health organizations can dramatically accelerate the pace of scientific discovery: Cutting-edge research can begin immediately, and important genetic data can instantly be archived.
 By sharing these data, you can:

 - Facilitate breed-relevant research into genetic health risks

 - Help track the state of the breed: including frequency of variants, breeding trends, and population structures

 - Support new genetic health initiatives at organizations like Cornell University College of Veterinary Medicine, the National Institutes for Health and more

 Where do you find these raw data, after an Embark test?